 After making the New York Times recipe for Sweet and Spicy Chicken, I had some leftover Tunisian dates.
-The dates definitely made the chicken dish more interesting, but I still prefer dates as dessert or breakfast and was happy to have enough left to make what I’m calling “Tunisian Date Nut Bread”.
-Now doesn’t that sound exotic?
+The dates definitely made the chicken dish more interesting, but I still prefer dates as dessert or breakfast and was happy to have enough left to make what I'm calling "Tunisian Date Nut Bread".
+Now doesn't that sound fancy?

 You can most definitely use any dates for this bread, but I used Tunisian dates because I liked the looks of them and they were on sale.
 Also known as Golden Dates or "Deglet Noir" (Queen of Dates), the Tunisian dates are a little bit firmer than Medjool dates and have a light vanilla and honey flavor.
 Even after being soaked in water, the Tunisian dates still have some "bite" to them which I prefer over the borderline mushiness of some other dates.
 I'd go so far as to say Tunisian dates are my new favorite.

 As for the bread, this recipe was deemed "perfect" by the baker and cookbook author Murray Jaffee who included it in his Perfect Recipe Baking Book.
 I'm assuming he Mr. Jaffe has tried a lot more date nut bread recipes than I have, so I'll take his word.
 In my personal opinion, it is a very good bread and with the dark brown sugar, nuts and spices, there's a lot going on!